Creating a register

 You’ll show GDS how the current dataset is updated.
 This will help them know what needs to be built to help the custodian keep the register up to date.

-The custodian will agree how the register will be maintained after it’s been published.
+The custodian and GDS will agree how the register will be maintained after it’s been published.
 They’ll also start finding and removing other lists of information that duplicate or contradict what’s in the register.

 7. Meet operational standards

-The custodian and GDS must agree how the register will be updated and hosted.
-A tool will be built for the custodian to help them update the register during the alpha phase.
+The custodian and GDS will agree how the register will be updated and hosted.
+GDS will start to develop a tool for the custodian to help them update the register.

 8. Meet technical standards